adriacv17/datafun-07-ml-predictive/README.md

 10.16 ★ Intro to Data Science: Time Series and Simple Linear Regression<br>

-#### Task 2 - Verify Ch 10<br>
-1. Take a screenshot of one of the Chapter 10 examples running in your VS Code environment on your machine.<br>
-2. Tell us why you chose that part of your work. <br>

 ### Task 3 - Work Through Chapter 15<br>
 Read and work through Chapter 15 - Machine Learning - and understand the examples. <br>